 Today, we will be enjoying - what else? - a Manhattan, served in our preferred style, Sweet.

 Today is also Icelandic Independence Day

-Today is Iceland's National Day, commemorating Iceland's independence from Denmark in 1944, and also a famous day for rain.
+Today is Iceland's National Day, commemorating Iceland's independence from Denmark in 1944.

 Icelanders will be marking today with parades through towns, some of them headed by Iceland's stumpy little ponies, and others by hopefully less stumpy boy scouts, and, one assumes, ample consumption of the national spirit, Brennivin, AKA Black Death.

 We are huge fans of this island nation, notwithstanding the problems its banks and volcanoes have caused in recent years, a climate that makes Britain look positively balmy, and a range of traditional dishes that include rotten shark, acid-cured seal flippers, sheep's heads and rams' testicles.